The ONE Program

 Timeline: September 2018 – present

-Collaborators: NDSU, North Dakota Department of Human Services, North Dakota Community Pharmacies
+Collaborators: North Dakota State University, North Dakota Department of Human Services, Community Pharmacies, Paramedics, Nurses, Correctional Facilities, Tribal Communities

-Purpose: The Opioid and Naloxone Education Program (ONE) focuses on community pharmacy-based patient screening and interventions to improve population health through which pharmacists screen patients who receive an opioid prescription for the risk of opioid misuse and accidental overdose.
-The mission of the ONE Program is to “proactively help patients and communities by providing resources to pharmacists and patients to educate them about opioid misuse and accidental overdose”
+The Opioid and Naloxone Education (ONE) Program is a community pharmacy-based initiative aimed at improving population health by screening patients for opioid misuse and accidental overdose and applying interventions.
+The mission of the ONE Program is to “proactively help patients and communities by providing resources to pharmacists and patients to educate them about opioid misuse and accidental overdose” It integrates community pharmacy practice into public health initiatives, aligning pharmacy with preventative care.
+It has led to improvements in pharmacy procedures, a decrease in patient stigma, an increase in naloxone delivery, and notable effects on population-level evaluations.

-The ONE Program was recently described in an Research Features publication: Using opioid riskscreening to combat the opioid epidemic.
+The ONE Program was recently described in an Research Features publication: PDF download: Using opioid riskscreening to combat the opioid epidemic.

 What is already known on this topic?

-Opioid misuse and overdose remains an intractable public health problem.
-Increasing safe opioid use among all patients requires identifying persons at-risk of opioid harm and providing preventative services to them before harm occurs.
-Community pharmacists interact with every patient receiving an opioid prescription, and thus are able to provide interventions to ensure safe medication use and prevention of opioid misuse.
+Opioid misuse and overdose continue to be persistent public health challenges.
+Enhancing safe opioid use for all patients involves identifying those at risk of opioid-related harm and offering preventative services before harm can occur.
+Community pharmacists, who engage with every patient receiving an opioid prescription, are uniquely positioned to implement interventions to ensure safe medication use and prevent opioid misuse.

 What is the impact of this project on collaboration and advancement in pharmacy?

-The ONE Program as shown the essential role that community pharmacists play in opioid misuse and overdose prevention.
-It has also shown the importance of integrating community pharmacy practice into public health initiatives across the state of North Dakota, aligning pharmacy with preventative care initiatives.
+The ONE Program has demonstrated the crucial role community pharmacists play in preventing opioid misuse and overdose.
+It has also highlighted the importance of incorporating community pharmacy practice into public health initiatives throughout North Dakota, aligning pharmacy with preventive care efforts.

 What is the impact of this project on improving population health?

-The ONE Program addresses a significant patient safety problem and has the potential to decrease a high cost burden medication safety issue.
-The ONE Program includes a sustainable and evidence based tool/process that is easily transferred and adapted to meet each pharmacy’s need.
-The ONE Program has positively changed pharmacist practice-based behaviors, decreased pharmacist stigma towards patients, has increased naloxone dispensing to those at risk, and has shown significance against population-level evaluations.
+The ONE Program tackles a major patient safety issue and has the potential to reduce the high-cost burden associated with medication safety.
+It includes a sustainable and evidence-based tool/process that can be easily transferred and adapted to meet the needs of individual pharmacies.
+The ONE Program has led to positive changes in pharmacist practice-based behaviors, reduced pharmacist stigma towards patients, increased naloxone dispensing to those at risk, and shown significance in population-level evaluations.

 image of ONE Program process